Brewed to Ease: The Best Teas for Constipation Woes

 Note: You can also purchase peppermint tea bags from many stores for a more convenient option.
 In this case, boil water, pour over the tea bag, and steep for the recommended time, usually around 5 minutes.

 Ginger, a warming root, has been shown to aid digestion and promote regular bowel motions.
-Constipation can be alleviated by drinking ginger tea, which has been shown to relax the intestines and minimize gas.
+Drinking ginger tea, which has been shown to relax the intestines and minimize gas, can alleviate constipation.
+Ginger is a valuable addition to this list of the best teas for constipation.

 Here are some instructions on how to make ginger tea: